AlexRossmann/MasterClass/README.md

 (1) Simple Linear Regression based on admission test data as a feature and student grades as target.

 (2) Simple Linear Regression based on three features (brand, sales, shop time) and price as a target.

+(3) Next time we will work with multiple linear regression models